DATA-606-SPRING-2023-TUE/pragathi_data_606-1/docs/report.md

 #### Time Series Models
 ARIMA:ARIMA models are generally denoted as ARIMA (p,d,q)  where p is the order of autoregressive model, d is the degree of differencing, and q is the order of moving-average model.

+p value is obtained by taking the optimum lag value from partial auto correlation function.

+q value is obtained by taking the optimum lag value from auto correlation function.

 5.MA model

 6.AR model